PatrickEMcLean/DungeonMerchantStory/workingdraft2.md

 "He had knowledge of my best NannyGoat."

 "Knowledge?
-I don't understand, of course he has knowledge of your animal," he said, glancing at the dull-eyed, leather-helmeted man who was being accuse of bestiality, "he is a fellow-goatherd, is he not."
+I don't understand, of course he has knowledge of your animal," he said, glancing at the dull-eyed, leather-helmeted man who was being accused of bestiality, "he is a fellow-goatherd, is he not?."

 "No my lord," said the cross-eyed man, blushing with the weight of what he must now make painfully obvious.
 "He..." and he thrust his pelvis forward and backwards in an unmistakeable, rhythmic motion.